Response-Based Therapy Assessed By PET Scan in Treating Patients With Bulky Stage I and Stage II Classical Hodgkin Lymphoma

 |Official Title:||Phase II Trial of Response-Adapted Therapy Based on Positron Emission Tomography (PET) for Bulky Stage I and Stage II Classical Hodgkin Lymphoma (HL)|

-- Complete response rate [ Designated as safety issue: No ]
+- Complete response rate [ Time Frame: Up to 8 weeks ]

 |Study Start Date:||September 2010|

-|Estimated Primary Completion Date:||June 2017 (Final data collection date for primary outcome measure)|
+|Estimated Primary Completion Date:||July 2017 (Final data collection date for primary outcome measure)|

 - To assess whether elevated baseline serum soluble CD30 (sCD30), IL10, CCL17, and CCL22 correlate with clinical response and PFS.

 - To assess whether persistent or recurrent elevation of serial serum sCD30, IL10, CCL17, or CCL22 correlate with relapse/progression or PET scan results.

 - To confirm independently useful tissue biomarkers (bcl-2, MAL, FOXP3, CD68, GzB) for risk stratification in patients with bulky stage I and II Hodgkin lymphoma treated with this regimen.

 - To compare mediastinal bulk on standing PA and lateral chest x-ray (> 0.33 maximum chest diameter) with chest CT (mass > 10 cm).